 If you’re having some ethical concerns about hiring from a developing country like the Philippines, then you’re not alone.
 The Close has hired assistants for WordPress, social media, and data analysis from the Philippines, and in the beginning, we also struggled with these concerns.

-After some reflection, we decided that far from being exploitative, hiring from the developing world actually gave us a chance to help struggling families in countries that don’t offer the same opportunities as the U.S. Don’t get me wrong—the Philippines and other developing countries have some unsavory political leaders.
+After some reflection, we decided that hiring from the around the world actually gave us a chance to benefit from new perspectives and hopefully provide a positive and workplace with a lot of growth potential.
+Don’t get me wrong—the Philippines and other developing countries have some unsavory political leaders.
 But you won’t be supporting them.
-You will be supporting the people you hire
+You will be supporting the people you hire.

 The Hiring Process